-This chapter describes the Project Manager application that launches the Virtual CIM Setup and CIM Manager.
-It enables users to manage their own projects, and enables administrators to manage the projects in the archive.
+This chapter describes the Project Manager application that launches the Virtual OpenMES Setup and OpenMES Manager.
+It enables users to manage their own projects and enables administrators to manage the projects in the archive.
 It includes the following sections:

 - Accessing the Project Manager, describes how to access the Project Manager application. - Project Manager Main Window, describes the main components of the Project Manager interface. - Project Manager User Mode, describes the various project management tasks that can be performed by the user.
-These include, adding, importing and exporting projects and so on. - Project Manager Administration Mode, describes the additional tasks performed by the administrators enabling them to manage the projects displayed in the archives. - Installing the Web Viewer Server, describes how to install the Web Viewer Server from within the Project Manager application.
+These include adding, importing, and exporting projects as well as other tasks. - Project Manager Administration Mode, describes the additional tasks performed by the administrators enabling them to manage the projects displayed in the archives.